 The case, McGirt v.
 Oklahoma, centers on Jimcy McGirt, who was tried in state court and found guilty in 1997 of first degree rape by instrumentation, lewd molestation, and forcible sodomy, and sentenced to 500 years in prison and life in prison without parole.

-McGirt’s attorneys argue Oklahoma courts lacked jurisdiction to hear his case because of his membership in the Seminole/Creek Nations of Oklahoma and because the alleged crimes occurred in Indian Country.
+McGirt’s attorneys argue Oklahoma courts lacked jurisdiction to hear his case because of his membership in the Seminole Nation and because the alleged crimes occurred in Indian Country.
 McGirt’s legal team argues the Muscogee (Creek) Nation reservation in Oklahoma was never officially dissolved and therefore remains intact today, and crimes committed in the tribe’s jurisdiction must be tried in federal court, rather than state courts.

 Ian Heath Gershengorn, an attorney representing McGirt before the U.S. Supreme Court, told justices that Congress “never terminated the Creek reservation and never transferred federal criminal jurisdiction to Oklahoma.”